 President Suharto of Indonesia began a three-day State Visit to the United States on Tuesday (26th May) with a visit to the White House in Washington.

-President Suharto of Indonesia began a three-day State Visit to the United States on Tuesday (26th May) with a visit to the White House in Washington.
+Background: President Suharto of Indonesia began a three-day State Visit to the United States on Tuesday (26th May) with a visit to the White House in Washington.
 Later he laid a wreath at the Arlington National Cemetery.

 The President's first state visit to the United States began officially with a 90-minute courtesy call on President and Mrs Nixon.
 President Suharto, who opposes military alliances, is returning a visit Mr Nixon made to Djakarta during his Asian tour last July.